MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/business-user-teams-data.md

 4. Paste the visual into the meeting chat.

-### Quickly send a message in the meeting chat from a report
+### Send a message in the meeting chat from a report

 1. View the report in the Power BI app in Teams or in the Power BI service.
 2. Select the report or a specific visual.